Chart Color Schemes

 Maryborough has shown very soft population growth performance across periods assessed by AreaSearch

-Maryborough (Qld) statistical area (Lv2)'s population is estimated at around 15,802 as of Nov 2025.
-This reflects an increase of 515 people since the 2021 Census, which reported a population of 15,287.
-The change is inferred from AreaSearch's estimate of 15,773 residents after examining June 2024 ABS ERP data release and 28 validated new addresses since the Census date.
-This level of population results in a density ratio of 597 persons per square kilometer.
-Population growth was primarily driven by interstate migration contributing approximately 82.0% of overall population gains during recent periods.
+As per ABS population updates and AreaSearch validations, the population of Maryborough (Qld) was estimated at 15,815 as of February 2026.
+This figure reflects a growth of 528 people since the 2021 Census, which reported a population of 15,287.
+The increase is inferred from AreaSearch's estimate of 15,773 residents in June 2024 and additional validated new addresses since the Census date.
+This results in a population density of 597 persons per square kilometer.
+Interstate migration contributed approximately 82% of overall population gains during recent periods.

 Frequently Asked Questions - Population